yangyugit/ADRO_for_REM/README.md

 The main program is adro_experiment.m.
-Running it in MATLAB reproduces all the results presented in this manuscript. result_plot.m gives the figures of the optimization results. optimization_result.cvs contains the energy dispatch solution obtained by ADRO.
+Running it in MATLAB reproduces all the results presented in this manuscript. result_plot.m gives the figures of the optimization results. optimization_result.cvs contains the energy dispatch solution.

 The original data of HOME C is presented in the home_c_data file.